-Performance indicators Result Relevance of indicator Documentation Score Max Min 4.1 Member company actively communicates about Fair Wear membership and its human rights due diligence efforts.
+Performance indicators Result Relevance of indicator Documentation Score Max Min 4.1 Member company actively communicates about Fair Wear membership.
 Intermediate Fair Wear membership includes the need for a brand to show its efforts, progress, and results.
 Fair Wear members have the tools and targeted content to showcase accountability and inform customers, consumers, and retailers.
 The more brands communicate about their sustainability work, the greater the overall impact of the work of the Fair Wear member community.
 Member website, sales brochures, and other communication materials.
 2 4 0